chrybrk/Practice-End-Semester/national_movement.md

 The Swaraj Party wanted to stop the Government and produce halts on each action.
 They raised their voices in the Legislative Assembly about their resentments and desires, boycotting all Government-related receptions and authorized functions.

+- Swaraj Party wanted to stop the Government and have own set of administrative rules, and raised their voices in the Legislative.

 • Pro changers and no changers, along with Mahatma Gandhi, put up a united action to obtain amendments from the Government.
 • Swarajists got the right to contest elections within Congress as an individual group.

 Aim and Objective of Swaraj Party